Kath & Kim: American adaptation

 Due to the success that Kath & Kim has achieved internationally, it was remade for American audiences by NBC.
 Riley and Turner served as executive producers on the American version.
-In this remake, actress Molly Shannon has taken the role of Kath Day, and Selma Blair the role of Kim.
+In this remake, actress Molly Shannon took the role of Kath Day, while Selma Blair took the role of Kim.
 The character of Sharon does not appear at the insistence of Szubanski.

 NBC chose Jason Ensler to direct.
 Michelle Nader developed the series for American television, which premiered in the United States as part of the Fall schedule of 2008.
 The series started to shoot in California in July 2008.
 NBC debuted the American adaptation on 9 October 2008, while Seven started screening it to Australian viewers on 12 October 2008.
 After airing only two episodes, Seven dropped the sitcom from their lineup due to poor ratings, only to bring it back several weeks later as a late-night schedule filler.
 In America, reviews were poor, but it averaged roughly around 5 to 7 million viewers per week, and was rewarded with a full season order in October 2008.
 On 19 May 2009, NBC announced that there would not be a second season of Kath & Kim.